CoSMo: a Framework to Instantiate Conditioned Process Simulation Models: Current State and Limitations of Process Simulation

 Process simulation models aim at abstracting details from the event logs in order to simulate reality~\cite{Aalst15}.
 They are employed as a tool by the PM community for several applications, such as conformance checking~\cite{SaniGZA20}, event log generation~\cite{Burattin15,CamargoDR21}, purposed-oriented event log generation~\cite{BurattinRRT22}, what-if analysis~\cite{Dumas21,CamargoDR22hybridsim}, and process monitoring~\cite{MeneghelloFG23rims}.

-DDS models are built upon process models discovered from event logs~\cite{RozinatMSA09,Burattin15,BurattinRRT22}.
-This group of simulation models is the most popular in the current literature and includes several proposals such as the PGL2~\cite{Burattin15} and SIMOD~\cite{CamargoDR19b}.
+DDS models are built upon process models discovered from event logs~\cite{RozinatMSA09,Burattin15,BurattinRRT22}, and popular proposals include PGL2~\cite{Burattin15} and SIMOD~\cite{CamargoDR19b}.
 These methods are typically designed to simulate different control-flow patterns by manipulating user-based requirements such as the number of gates and the amount of noise.
 However, DDS models are constrained by oversimplified assumptions about resource behavior, neglecting complexities such as multitasking, batching, and resource sharing~\cite{Estrada21ddslimitation}.
-In addition, process discovery algorithms are biased by event log and discovery algorithm characteristics, meaning that they may behave differently depending on the scenario~\cite{WeerdtBVB12}.

-Due to the outstanding performance of deep learning models in predictive process monitoring~\cite{TaxVRD17,Francescomarino17,Pasquadibisceglie19,CamargoDR19,ManeiroVL21}, recent efforts have been devoted to exploring their potential in process simulation~\cite{CamargoDR21,CamargoDR22hybridsim,MeneghelloFG23rims}.
-However, DL models are problematic in the context of process simulation due to their stochastic nature and the difficulty of incorporating what-if scenario information into the DL model~\cite{CamargoDR21}.
-These limitations are quite relevant for process simulation since the user is not able to control the simulation and the model is not able to learn how to simulate possible process changes imposed by the user.
-For this reason, deep learning models have been limited to working as generative models~\cite{CamargoDR21} or have been combined with PM techniques to overcome these limitations~\cite{CamargoDR22hybridsim,MeneghelloFG23rims}.
+Despite the outstanding performance of deep learning models in predictive monitoring~\cite{TaxVRD17,Francescomarino17,Pasquadibisceglie19,CamargoDR19,ManeiroVL21}, its use in process simulation is limited by its stochastic nature and difficulty in adapting to what-if scenarios~\cite{CamargoDR21}, often leading to the limited of DL as generative models~\cite{CamargoDR21} or hybrid models with process mining techniques~\cite{CamargoDR22hybridsim,MeneghelloFG23rims}.